Golfing in a Winter Wonderland

 These are the same greens that championship golfers have graced with their presence.
-It’s been honored with multiple accolades including 9th overall among America’s 100 Greatest Public Golf Courses” in 2011–12.
+It's been honored with multiple accolades including 9th overall among America's 100 Greatest Public Golf Courses" in 2011-12.
 Reservations for this course are highly competitive.
-Golf only reservations are available 14 days in advance, and Stay & Play packages are available 1 year in advance.
-Green fees are around $300, but hey, do you expect any less to be playing on the same TPC course that professionals like Rory McIlroy and Tiger Woods have golfed on? #worthit
+Golf-only reservations are available 14 days in advance, and Stay & Play packages are available one year in advance.
+Green fees are $450 - $600, but hey, do you expect any less to be playing on the same TPC course that professionals such as Rory McIlroy and Tiger Woods have golfed on? #worthit

 TPC Sawgrass, Dye's Valley Course

-Dye’s Valley Course is the other public course located at Sawgrass.
+Dye's Valley Course is the other public course located at Sawgrass.
 It has water on every hole and a well-manicured green.
-It is the sister course to the Players Stadium Course, providing all the trimmings without the price tag and the crowds.
-Green fees are around $160 in the morning hours, but drop to around $80 later in the day.
+It's the sister course to the Players Stadium Course, providing all the trimmings without the price tag and the crowds.
+Green fees are $175 - $275.

 This public course is a favorite among local golfers.
 St. Johns Golf Club's specials in December include holiday packages that include sweet sports gear with your games of golf.